dart-lang/http/pkgs/web_socket_channel/README.md

-[`WebSocketChannel`][WebSocketChannel] API, a cross-platform implementation of that API that communicates over an underlying [`StreamChannel`][stream_channel], [an implementation][IOWebSocketChannel] that wraps `dart:io`'s `WebSocket` class, and [a similar implementation][HtmlWebSocketChannel] that wrap's `dart:html`'s.
+[`WebSocketChannel`][WebSocketChannel] API, a cross-platform implementation of that API that communicates over an underlying [`StreamChannel`][stream_channel], [an implementation][IOWebSocketChannel] that wraps `dart:io`'s `WebSocket` class, and [a similar implementation][HtmlWebSocketChannel] that wraps `dart:html`'s.

 [stream_channel]: https://pub.dev/packages/stream_channel